cygnus-technology/reach-protobuf/readme.md

     * protoc
     * cygwin and gcc, etc.
       * You may need to remove extra junk from the cygwin path.
+    * A working version (0.4.7) of nanopb is included locally
   * To build the C language files:
     * cd into ansic.
     * mkdir build (or cd into build and rm -r * for clean)